ibm-messaging/mq-dev-patterns/serverless/openwhisk/README.md

 2. The trigger `mq-feedtimer-trigger` is tripped
 3. The rule `rule-mq-fire-trigger` is invoked
 4. The feed `mqfunctions/mqfeed` is awakened.
 If a message is found then
-  a.
-The trigger `mq-feedtest-trigger` is fired
+  * The trigger `mq-feedtest-trigger` is fired
-  b.
-The sequence `mq-default-sequence` is started, whereby
+  * The sequence `mq-default-sequence` is started, whereby
-    i.
-The action `mqfunctions/mqget` is invoked action followed by the ii.
-The action `mqfunctions/mqpost`.
+    - The action `mqfunctions/mqget` is invoked action followed by the
+    - The action `mqfunctions/mqpost`.

 Note: If you deploy with `.deploy.sh` then the `rule-mq-fire-trigger` rule is disabled.
 If you want to enable the rule and the flow then run